engehcall/technology/README.md

-technology
+ENGEHCALL TECHNOLOGY
 ==========

 This is a public repository to open source and free material about technology.

-All materials listed here was found for free in the Internet available for original authors.
+All materials listed here was found for free in the Internet available by original authors.

 Case you find some material with copyright restriction please contact